 The waterfalls on the Skoga River are so numerous that it was almost overwhelming to me.
 I counted about 26 waterfalls (23 on the river) not counting Skogafoss.

-Gljufrafoss (Gljúfrafoss) is a waterfall neighboring Seljalandsfoss, but it hides behind a narrow slot canyon where the only way to see its whole is to get wet.
+Gljufrafoss (Gljúfrafoss or Gljúfrabúi) is next to Seljalandsfoss, but it hides behind a narrow slot canyon where the we had to get wet in order to see it.

 Kvernufoss is the overlooked neighbor of the popular Skógafoss and the Skógar turf farms reachable by an unoffocial hike and scramble to a secluded cove.